AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

 Medal Points: Total Medal points the country have earned in that Sport within that result set.

-N.B.: If any Country’s name is not listed then it means the country have 0 Medal Points in all of its participated sports.
+_N.B.: If a country is not listed, it means that the country has 0 Medal Points in all the sports it participated in._

-4. What is the beginning and ending year of participation of each country?
+**4. What are the beginning and ending years of participation of each country?**

-To answer this question we need to look at the visualization of the participation rate that I used to determine the separation of Seasons and Genders.
+To answer this question, we need to look at the visualization of the participation rate that I used to determine the separation of Seasons and Genders.

 [img]

-From the earlier visualization, we see the last Summer Olympic was in 2016 and the last Winter Olympic in 2014.
-If a country last participated in the 2016 Summer Olympic, it’s likely still participating.
-Similarly, if the last participation was in the 2014 Winter Olympic, the country is likely still involved.
+From this visualization, we see the last **Summer Olympics** was in **2016** and the last **Winter Olympics** in **2014**.
+If a country last participated in the **2016** Summer Olympics, it’s likely still participating.
+Similarly, if the last participation was in the **2014** Winter Olympics, the country is likely still involved.
 For countries that stopped participating before these years, the end year is provided in the result set.

 [img](on the left) | To see the full list, click here

-- 5. What is the average Age, Weight and Height of athletes in different sports?
+**5. What is the average Age, Weight, and Height of athletes in different sports?**

-To answer this question, I used mean as the average.
+To answer this question, I used the mean as the average.

 [img]

-N.B.: You will notice some NULLs across the result sets, they are created because all the corresponded data values that are supposed to be used for the calculation were NULLs.
+_N.B.: You will notice some NULLs across the result sets; they are created because all the corresponding data values that are supposed to be used for the calculation were NULLs._

-- 6. Is there anything hidden in the age range?
+**6. Is there anything hidden in the age range?**

 There are multiple ways to approach this question.
 I used the participation rate of different ages to assess their significance in future data samples.
 For example, to determine the success rate of various height and weight ranges, we need to understand the composition of the data sample to accurately represent the entire population.
 This approach also helps prevent bias in the results.

 To answer the question in the way described above, we need to look at several key points of the data.
 They are :-
 i.
-The Range of Age in the Tables/Datasets. ii.
-The athletes participation in Unique Sports for all the ages.
+The **Range of Age** in the Tables. ii.
+The athletes' **participation in Unique Sports** for all ages.

-To understand these two points we need to recall the number of Unique Sports in the Tables.
+To understand these two points, we need to recall the number of Unique Sports in the Tables.

-Summer Male	: 44 Unique Sports
+- **Summer   Male** : 	**44** Unique Sports
-Summer Female	: 35 Unique Sports
+- **Summer Female** : 	**35** Unique Sports
-Winter Male	: 16 Unique Sports
+- **Winter   Male** : 	**16** Unique Sports
-Winter Female	: 14 Unique Sports
+- **Winter Female** : 	**14** Unique Sports

 [img sheet] | [img histogram]
 [img sheet] | [img histogram]
 [img sheet] | [img histogram]
 [img sheet] | [img histogram]

-You might have noticed the term ‘PIUS,’ which stands for ‘Participation In Unique Sports.’
-It indicates the number of unique sports athletes of a certain age have participated in.
-For example, in the Summer Male table, there are 5,906 athletes aged 19 who have participated in 35 different sports.
-Although the table includes 44 unique sports, participating in 35 is still significant.
-Therefore, athletes aged 19 are important for future analytics.
+You might have noticed the term ‘**PIUS**,’ which stands for ‘**Participation In Unique Sports**.’
+It indicates the number of unique sports athletes of a certain age has participated in.
+For example, in the Summer Male table, there are **5,906** athletes aged **19** who have participated in **35** different sports.
+Although the table includes **44** unique sports, participating in **35** is still significant.
+Therefore, athletes aged **19** are important for future analytics.

-The visualizations in the earlier slides show that individuals aged 18 to 35 are most likely to participate in more unique sports.
+The visualizations earlier show that individuals aged **18** to **35** are most likely to participate in more unique sports.
 Athletes younger or older than this range are less likely to participate in multiple sports.
-The visualizations also reveal that the data is skewed towards younger athletes, which you can confirm by looking at the ‘Total Participants’ of different ages in the [spreadsheet].
+The visualizations also reveal that the data is skewed towards younger athletes, which you can confirm by looking at the ‘**Total Participants**’ of different ages in this [spreadsheet].

-So, we can say now that the skewness of different types were hidden in the age.
+Therefore, we can say that the skewness of different types were hidden in the age.

+---

 # Testing Hypotheses

-A. Youngsters(18-35) are likelier to win competitions than oldsters(35+).
+**A. Youngsters(18-35) are more likely to win competitions than oldsters(35+).**
-	- Since younger people are more energetic than older.
+  - Since Younger people are likely more energetic than older people.

 From the answer to the last question of previous section, we confirmed that the data was skewed towards the younger(18-35) athletes.
 That means a big portion of the data is covered with the athletes of this age range.
 So there is a high Chance to be biased about a result from a hypothesis like this one.
 Let’s compare two age ranges to determine whether the hypothesis is appropriate or not.